abhinavsp0730/Dukaan-Prototype/README.md

 \
 The web app is having minimal functionality of [Dukaan](https://mydukaan.io/). i.e Vendors can add their products and manage them using a dashboard. \
 Then there is a unique link for each vendor which they can send to their customers.
 By using this unique link, customers can place the order \
 by entering the neccesary details.
-Each placed orders then are displayed in the order's dashboard of vendor. \
+Each placed order then are displayed in the order's dashboard of vendor. \
 Below are the snapshot of the web app.

 Signup Page (``` http://127.0.0.1:8000 #eg url for showing route ```) 👇